What Is Dyn and What Does It Do?

 - Understand how you look in the eyes of the hacker, and diminish or secure your assets.
 In last week’s attack, private citizens were used in the attack chain.
 The accessibility of our assets directly impacts infrastructure exploitation.
 If we protect our assets, we are less vulnerable.

 - Preparedness is the best predictor of how quickly and effectively a person or a company will recover from an attack.
-Sadly, cyber hygiene, prior to an incident, is overlooked and under-budgeted.
+Sadly, cyber hygiene, prior to an incident, is often overlooked and under-budgeted.
 How long does it take to change a password?

 - Consider having a third party conduct quarterly and annual security assessments to see how many sensitive applications you have and how much of your data is exposed.
 Then verify the resiliency of your company by simulating attacks.